Selective Risk Certification for LLM Outputs via Information-Lift Statistics: PAC-Bayes, Robustness, and Skeleton Design: Deployment, Limitations, and Conclusion

 We present a unified framework for lift-based selective certification with sub-gamma robustness, anytime-valid bounds, and principled skeleton design.
-Our method achieves 77.2\% coverage at 2\% risk, outperforming recent baselines by 8.6-15.1\%, and blocks 96\% of critical errors vs. 18-31\% for entropy methods.
-The consistent performance across diverse task modalities demonstrates broad applicability beyond traditional QA benchmarks.
+Our method achieves 77.0\% coverage at 2\% risk, outperforming recent baselines by 10.0 percentage points on average (vs. best baseline), and blocks 96\% of critical errors vs. 18-31\% for entropy methods.
 Future directions include severity-aware certification weighting errors by harm potential, multi-skeleton ensembles for enhanced robustness, and applying sub-gamma concentration to other heavy-tailed phenomena in machine learning.